The Leaf Function of Penrose P2 Graphs: Leaf functions and Penrose trees

 Let $\mathcal{I}_G(n)$ be the set of all induced subtrees of $G$ of order $n$, up to isomorphism.
 Then the {\it leaf function} of $G$ is defined by

 for all $n\in\N$.
 An induced subtree $I$ of $G$ of order $n$ is said to be {\it fully leafed} if $n_1(I) = L_G(n)$.
 For any positive integer $d$, an induced subtree $I$ is said to be {\it $d$-internal-regular} when all the vertices of $I'$ are of degree $d$ in $I$.
+In the following section, we focus on $3$-internal-regular subtrees of kites and darts Penrose tilings.

 The graphs that we are interested in here are defined on tilings.
 A \emph{tiling} of the plane is a covering of $\R^2$ by countably many closed sets called \emph{tiles} with no gaps and no overlaps, except for their boundary points which form the vertices and edges of the tiling.
 Two tiles are said to be \emph{adjacent} if they share an edge.
 The vertices and edges of a tiling thus form a planar (undirected) graph embedded in the plane, whose dual is the {\it adjacency graph} $G$ of the tiling: the vertices of $G$ are the tiles of the tiling and the set $E$ of edges is given by the adjacency relation between the tiles.
-In that sense, polyominoes, polyamonds and polyhexes like those in Figure \ref{fig:FLIS1} are \emph{patches}, i.e. connected sets of tiles, but can also be seen as induced subtrees of (the duals of) the three regular tilings of the plane -- respectively the square, triangular and hexagonal lattices.
+In that sense, polyominoes, polyamonds and polyhexes like those in Figure \ref{fig:FLIS1} are \emph{patches}, i.e., connected sets of tiles, but can also be seen as induced subtrees of (the duals of) the three regular tilings of the plane -- respectively the square, triangular and hexagonal lattices.

-The main objects of this article are Penrose tilings by kites and darts, classified as P2 in Grünbaum and Shephard's reference book \cite{grunbaum1987}.
-For convenience, we call the dual graph of a Penrose tiling a \emph{P2-graph}, and an induced subgraph of a P2-graph is called \emph{Penrose tree} (resp. \emph{Penrose caterpillar}) when it is a tree (resp. a caterpillar).
-A $P2$ tiling is composed of two sorts of tiles called kites and darts, as shown on the left of Figure \ref{vertex-config}.
-With the P2 assembly rules, there are seven possible \emph{vertex configurations}, i.e. seven ways of arranging the tiles around a vertex of the plane (also in Figure \ref{vertex-config}).
+The main objects of this article are Penrose tilings by kites and darts, classified as P2 in Grünbaum and Shephard's reference book (\citeyear{grunbaum2016}).
+For convenience, we call the dual graph of a Penrose tiling a \emph{P2-graph}, and an induced subgraph of a P2-graph is called a \emph{Penrose tree} (resp. \emph{Penrose caterpillar}) when it is a tree (resp. a caterpillar).
+A $P2$ tiling is composed of two kinds of tiles called \emph{kites} and \emph{darts}, as shown on the left of Figure \ref{vertex-config}.
+With the P2 assembly rules, there are seven possible \emph{vertex configurations}, i.e., seven ways of arranging the tiles around a vertex of the plane (also in Figure \ref{vertex-config}).